dhillonfarms/randomCode/networking.md

       - Controlled by SGs and endpoint policies
       - Uses PrivateLink behind teh scenes
       - Endoint provides a new service endpoint DNS - regional and zonal.
 PrivateDNS overrides the default DNS so your application will work the same way while accessing the endpoint services but instead of going over public internet, it would go thru the endpoint.
+      - Allow access from on-prem
+      - Allow access from VPC in another AWS region using VPC Peering or AWS TGW.
+      - Billed
     - AWS PrivateLink:
       - Exposes a customer application to 1000s of VPCs across same or diff accounts
       - Requires a NLB in service VPC and ENI in customer VPCs